jeffmli/The-Booki-Monster/README.md

 While writing this up, I had two audiences in mind:

-1. The " I barely know what Machine Learning is" crowd.
+1.The " I barely know what Machine Learning is" crowd.

-2. The "I am a Machine Learning genius" crowd.
+2.The "I am a Machine Learning genius" crowd.

 So my goal here is to make part of this post relatable to a general audience.
 Anytime I intend to dive into more technical language, I'll let you know so you're not completely confused :)

-1. Who is the Booki Monster?
+1.Who is the Booki Monster?

 You see those pile of books on your drawer that you're "too busy" to crack open?
 Well, that's the Booki Monster's food.
 Feed the Booki Monster your books and then she'll spit out the golden nuggets in the form of summaries.

-2. Feeding the Monster
+2.Feeding the Monster

 You know that feeling when you're with your friends, you want to eat out, but can't decide where to eat because there are wayyyy too many options?
 Feeding the Booki Monster was the same, I had too many options: science fiction, business, self-help, psychology, scientific research etc.